 One particular challenge in the shipping process is the last-mile delivery, which refers to the final leg of a package’s journey from a local distribution center to the customer’s address.
 Interestingly, this seemingly short distance can often be the most costly and complex part of package delivery.

 FedEx is one shipping company that has recently changed how they handle land-mile package deliveries.
 In 2021, the company began the rebranding from FedEx SmartPost to FedEx Ground Economy to keep up with the explosive growth of e-commerce and optimize its last-mile delivery process.
+The rebranded service, now known as FedEx Ground Economy Returns, offers a cost-effective solution for package returns with reliable delivery timelines.
 Today, we’ll look at the former FedEx SmartPost, the shift to FedEx Ground Economy, and what that means for businesses like yours.

 When still operating, FedEx SmartPost utilized FedEx’s extensive express network for long-distance transportation and then handed off the packages to USPS for last-mile delivery.
 This collaboration allowed FedEx SmartPost to reach every U.S. residential address, including PO boxes and military residences, while offering competitive shipping rates for businesses.
+Shipments were managed efficiently throughout the process, with tracking available at each stage, giving businesses important shipment options to optimize their delivery strategies.
 Despite the last mile being operated by USPS, shippers still had tracking capabilities and service available Monday to Saturday.

 The way FedEx SmartPost functioned allowed the shipping company to offer competitive shipping prices.
 However, the program was most useful for small, lightweight packages that weren’t time sensitive.
 Some shippers complained that the service was too slow or unreliable.